icub-tech-iit/documentation/mkdocs/tendons_icub/docs/lower_arm_V1.md

 #### <u>Thumb:</u>

-Just insert the cable inside the hole
+Just insert the cable inside the hole.
+Make sure that

 #### <u>Index or Middle:</u>

+You must consider to move the slidder away that covers both motor to be able to see clearly the hole where the cable will go - for that unscrew the 4 screws identicated on the pictures below

 #### <u>Ring or Pinky finger:</u>